GabeScott/standard-works-vault/General Conference/2012 October - The Caregiver.md

 The words of Lucy Mack Smith were in part fulfilled that day.
 A faithful member of the Relief Society, prompted by the Holy Ghost, watched over, cherished, and comforted her sister in God’s kingdom.
 She and the tens of thousands of others who have given such inspired service over the generations have not only the thanks of those they helped and their loved ones but also of the Lord.

-You remember His words of appreciation to those who receive little recognition for their benevolence: “And the King shall answer and say unto them, Verily I say unto you, Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.”5
+You remember His words of appreciation to those who receive little recognition for their benevolence: “And the King shall answer and say unto them, Verily I say unto you, Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.”[^5]

 But the miracle of one Relief Society sister arriving to help just in time is multiplied through the power of a unified society of sisters.
 Here is just a part of the message Elizabeth’s bishop sent to Elizabeth and to Joshua at the hospital hours after the baby was born: “The Relief Society president has everything under control.
 We are already building a future plan to assist with your girls at home so Elizabeth can travel back and forth to the hospital while the unnamed cute baby remains there.
-We’ve done it before, long term, and [our] people jump at the chance.”
+We’ve done it before, long term, and \[our\] people jump at the chance.”

 The bishop went on to say, speaking for himself and the ward: “We’ve even come to the hospital and sat with kids in the playroom when moms didn’t want to leave them somewhere else.”

 And then: “We won’t execute our plan without coordination and concurrence from you, of course.
-Just wanted to let you know not to worry about the things we can [and will] do.”
+Just wanted to let you know not to worry about the things we can \[and will\] do.”

 What they did for my daughter made it possible for her to have a precious moment when she held, for the first time, her tiny daughter.